 This is a large and rather striking mining bee with a bright red abdomen.
-The thoracic pile is relatively long and dense, in contrast to the otherwise similar Andrena parata.
+The thoracic pile is short (semi-squamous), in contrast to the otherwise similar Andrena parata, which has an extremely short, completely squamous thoracic pile.
 Males have a brownish abdomen and pale orange body hairs.
 Both sexes possess pale buffish abdominal bands, especially when fresh.
-This is a spanish endemic species.
+This species is endemic to Spain.

 Flight Period: Flies in a single generation between late March and June.